Topological quantum field theory structure on symplectic cohomology: Exact contact hypersurfaces

 \subsection{Stretching-of-the-neck argument}

-We recall this argument of Bourgeois-Oancea \cite[Sec.5.2]{Bourgeois-Oancea}.
-Consider an isolated Floer trajectory in $\overline{M}$ joining orbits lying in the collar.
+(Bourgeois-Oancea \cite[Sec.5.2]{Bourgeois-Oancea}) Consider an isolated Floer trajectory in $\overline{M}$ joining orbits lying in the collar, assuming $J$ is of contact type on the collar.
 Consider what happens to this Floer trajectory as you stretch a neighbourhood of $\partial M$ (more precisely: you insert a collar $[R_0,1] \times \partial M$ in between $M$ and $[1,\infty)\times \partial M$, and you rescale $\omega,H$ on $M$ by $1/R_0$ so that the data glues correctly).
 By a compactness argument, this $1$-family of Floer trajectories will converge in the limit to a Floer cylinder with punctures

 and the map rescaled near the punctures converges to Reeb orbits, each of which is ``capped off" by an isolated holomorphic plane $\C\to \overline{M}$ (converging to the Reeb orbit at infinity).
-The proof that the only holomorphic curves capping off the Reeb orbits in $\overline{M}$ are planes (and not, for example, holomorphic cylinders) is a consequence of a subtle action argument \cite[Sec.5.2, Proof of Prop.5, Step 1]{Bourgeois-Oancea} which shows that the limit curve must have a \emph{connected} component containing both Hamiltonian orbits (the fixed ends of the Floer trajectory).
-Combining this with a dimension count and the fact that cylinders have genus $0$ proves the above are the only limits.
+The proof that the only holomorphic curves capping off the Reeb orbits in $\overline{M}$ are planes (and not holomorphic cylinders, for example) is a consequence of a subtle action argument \cite[Sec.5.2, Proof of Prop.5, Step 1]{Bourgeois-Oancea} which shows that the limit curve must have a \emph{connected} component containing both Hamiltonian orbits (the fixed ends of the Floer trajectory).
+A dimension count and the fact that cylinders have genus $0$ then proves that the above are the only limits.

 \begin{remark}[Transversality] In general, this argument would require knowing transversality for symplectic field theory \cite[Remark 9, sec.3.1]{Bourgeois-Oancea}.
 In our applications this is not necessary, as explained to us by Oancea: we will always assume that the virtual dimension $(2n-3)-|x|$ of the moduli space of holomorphic planes $\C \to \overline{M}$ converging to a Reeb orbit $x$ at infinity is $\geq 1$, therefore the above punctured Floer cylinders do not have punctures.
 Indeed, if they had punctures, then since the virtual dimension of the planes is $\geq 1$, the virtual dimension of the component containing the two Hamiltonian orbits (modulo the $\R$-translation action) would be negative.
 But for that component, transversality is guaranteed by a time-dependent perturbation of the almost complex structure just like for non-punctured Floer cylinders.
 Thus that component does not exist, which is a contradiction. \end{remark}